openskies-sh/openskies-sh-articles/content/articles/opensource-remote-id-display-provider-application.md

 ### Flight Blender: ASTM-standards compatible Remote ID operations

-We already have a flight feed aggregator called Flight Blender, you can read the related [article](https://www.openskies.sh/articles/live-airtraffic-aggregation/)introducing it.
+We already have a flight feed aggregator called Flight Blender, you can read the related [article](https://www.openskies.sh/articles/live-airtraffic-aggregation/) introducing it.
 We have now developed a "DSS module" inside Flight Blender.
 This module does the communication with the DSS and processes the queries to show it on Display Applications e.g. [Flight Spotlight](https://flightspotlight.com).
 Take a look at the system image below.

 ![Flight Blender Flow](/images/blender-public.png)

-The Remote-ID module at the moment is compatible with the released ASTM standard for network Remote ID, so that you don't have to understand the standard to enable Remote-ID operations.
+The Remote-ID module at the moment is compatible with the released ASTM standard for network Remote ID, so that you don't have to understand the standard to enable Remote-ID operations, it is done for you.

 ### Get Remote-ID capability